AdaGold/tree-practice/README.md

 # Tree Exercise

-In this exercise you will implement, in Ruby, several Tree methods.
+In this exercise you will implement, in Python, several Tree methods.

 - `add(value)` - This method adds a key-value pair to the Binary Search Tree
 - `find(value)` - This method returns the matching value for the given key if it is in the tree and `None` if the key is not found in the tree.